MigRamirz/Human-Resources-Software/README.md

 - Has Class Diagram
 - JavaDoc

-If you have any nonconformity or doubt, just comment me, sorry if I merge code in the main brench.
+If you have any nonconformity or doubt, just comment me, sorry if I merge code in the main branch.
 I hope HRS gets nice for you ;D

 Miguel Ramírez